sundeepbassi/The-Wellbeing-Retreat/README.md

 The code for the Meta data, implementing the boilerplate and implementing the folder and file structure was adopted from the Code Institute Love Running Walkthrough.

-To set the font, remove default marging and padding was show in the Love Running Walkthrough.
+To set the font, remove default marging and padding was shown in the Love Running Walkthrough.

+To set the navigation styles was shown in Love Running the Code Institute.

-To set the h1 element to align to the centre of page was shown in stack.
+To set the h1 element to align to the centre of page was shown in stack overfow.

 [Stack Overflow](https://stackoverflow.com/questions/21051578/how-do-i-center-an-h1-in-the-body)